Skip to main content

 skylos . -a

 Skylos does not require separate commands for each language.
-A repository with a Python API, a TypeScript frontend, a Go service, a Dart mobile client, and Shell deployment scripts can be scanned from the repository root.
+A repository with a Python API, a TypeScript frontend, a Go service, a Kotlin Android client, a Dart mobile client, a C# service, and Shell deployment scripts can be scanned from the repository root.

 Shared Behavior